cloud-gov/cg-site/_posts/2017-12-08-starting-now-sandboxes-expire-after-90-days.md

 Here's what to expect:

 * Any sandbox applications you have right now will be deleted 90 days from today, along with service instances (such as databases), routes, etc., in the sandbox.
-* You will not lose your cloud.gov account.
+* You will not lose your Cloud.gov account.
 * You can start a new 90-day evaluation period just by creating a new app or service.
 * Starting five days before we delete your sandbox, we'll send you an email reminder every day unless you delete your applications yourself.

 We're putting in place this clean-up process to ensure that any unmaintained test applications won't become increasingly vulnerable to new security exploits.
 This process also ensures that any forgotten test applications won't indefinitely consume resources.

-For long-term prototyping, consider purchasing a paid cloud.gov plan.
+For long-term prototyping, consider purchasing a paid Cloud.gov plan.
 [Any prototyping or production package]({{ site.baseurl }}/pricing/) will allow you to host apps without time limitations.
 Contact us at [inquiries@cloud.gov](mailto:inquiries@cloud.gov) with any questions or to start purchasing a paid plan.